rockyueno0223/paint-party/README.md

 1. Set up your GitHub Project and decide as a team what application you are going to build.
 2. Decide your tech stack and assign roles and tasks for each member.
 Plan a timeline of when something needs to be done.
 3. Design your application in Figma.
 Do not overcomplicate the design and try to create something that you can build in a few days.
-4. Once you are done with the development, create a pull request to your main branch nad merge.
+4. Once you are done with the development, create a pull request to your main branch and merge.

 *Good luck! 🙌*